ClickerNZ/ED_Enhanced_T16000/README.md

 > Make sure you have already installed the Windows drivers and TARGET software before installing this script

 - Unzip the package to a local drive/folder of your choice.
-> I suggest creating c:\Thrustmaster\ED_TargetScript\ and copying the entire package into there.
+> I suggest creating c:\Thrustmaster\ED_TargetScript_T16000\ and copying the entire package into there.
 - Create a backup of your current game bind files which can be found at...

 	C:\Users\\<username\>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings